ap9055097/VideoHilightModel/README.md

 *   **Boosts Engagement:** Helps create a steady stream of engaging content to keep elephant conservation in the public eye and foster a global community of supporters.
 *   **Amplifies Conservation Stories:** Enables conservationists to more easily share the narratives of the elephants they work to protect, making the cause more relatable and urgent.

 We've journeyed through data preparation, model training, rigorous evaluation, and advanced optimization techniques (including pruning and FP16 compilation with TensorRT) to create a practical, effective, and environmentally conscious AI solution.
-This project is submitted to the [Moodeng: AI for Social Good - Elephant Challenge](https://moodeng.media.mit.edu/).
+This project is submitted to the [Moodeng AI Challenge](https://moodeng.media.mit.edu/).

 ---

-## 🏆 Moodeng: AI for Social Good - Elephant Challenge Submission Checklist & Details
+## 🏆 Moodeng AI Challenge Submission Checklist & Details

-This project fulfills the requirements for [Moodeng: AI for Social Good - Elephant Challenge](https://moodeng.media.mit.edu/):
+This project fulfills the requirements for [Moodeng AI Challenge](https://moodeng.media.mit.edu/):

 ### 1. 🌐 All Projects Must Be Open-Source